 There is a gap between Claude and your Delphi app.
 Autopilot closes it.

-That gap was in my way on real Delphi work, so I built a bridge across it.
+That gap was in my way, so I built a bridge across it.
 Autopilot for Delphi — the Delphi AI Bridge — hands the controls of your running VCL or FMX app to the AI.
-It clicks real controls, types into real edit boxes, reads the labels back, sets and reads any property, takes screenshots — the same loop a human operator runs, except the assistant does it on its own.
+It can click all controls, type text into edit boxes, read the labels, sets and reads any property, take screenshots — the same loop a human operator runs, except the assistant does it on its own.

 A real session: I told Claude that the “Next page” button in my FMX app (Orinoco eReader) was broken — it wasn’t, but it’s a good test.
 Claude runs the app, finds and presses the real button, reads the page state before and after, and reports back.